-The Company's securities will be listed on The Nasdaq SmallCap Market prior to the adoption of the proposed entry standards.
-The Company further believes that even if the proposed entry and maintenance standards are adopted, the Company will be able to satisfy the new entry and maintenance standards.
+The Company believes that its securities will be listed on The Nasdaq SmallCap Market prior to the adoption of the proposed entry standards.
+The Company further believes that even if the proposed entry standards are adopted before the Company's securities are listed on The Nasdaq SmallCap Market, the Company will be able to satisfy the new entry and maintenance standards.
 However, no assurance can be given that the Company will be able to continue to satisfy the new proposed maintenance standards.